-SYSTEM REQUIREMENTS
+NDATE REQUIREMENTS

+There are several requirements that need to be met in order to successfully run NDATE.
+These requirements are discussed here.

+5.2.0 – Requirements

+NDATE v5.2.0 is first version of tool to support SDF drives, as ONTAP support is very minimal and ONTAP SDF support is under development phase, this version requires system / filers to be configured and bought up in File system mode.

+Make sure Filer is in

+File System – CLI

+Configured as Cluster, Disable Failover and Ha.

+Check_filer_setup will set required boot args and assigns SDF drive.

+Note: Future release of NDATE will support booting in required mode and setting up cluster.

 Drive Test Configuration

-NDATE is a tool that is primarily used to execute the automated SATA, SAS, BSAS, SSD, and NVMe Drive tests during the pre-qualification phase at various Drive vendor site as well as during the qualification phase at NetApp.
-NDATE has been tested with the AFF series of Filers.
-These Filers should be loaded with the respective kernel version to be used for product Qualification.
-Ensure that all of the above filer model supports Software Based Disk Ownership feature.
-Qualifier: As a result, NDATE is not designed to work with all of the filer types that support Hardware Based Disk Ownership.
+NDATE is a tool that is primarily used to execute automated NVMe drive tests during the pre-qualification phase at various drive vendor sites as well as during the qualification phase at NetApp.
+NDATE has been tested with the AFF series of filers.
+These filers should be loaded with the respective kernel version to be used for product qualification.

 Client Host Configuration

-NDATE is a tool that is installed on the Client Host for executing the automated tests on the specified Filer(s).
-Currently, NDATE tool can be installed & executed from Client Host running Linux OS only.
-There is a plan to support Solaris & Windows Client Hosts in the future releases of NDATE.NDATE tool has been tested on Client Host(s) running i386-redhat-rhel4, i386-redhat-rhel5, 32-bit Linux OS Distributions Red Hat Linux (8 or higher), Fedora Linux (2 and above) Red Hat Linux OS - Enterprise Server 5 (64-bit).
+NDATE is installed on the Client Host for executing the automated tests on the specified filer(s).
+Currently, NDATE tool must be installed and executed from Client Host running Linux OS.
+NDATE tool has been tested on Client Host(s) running Red Hat Linux OS - Enterprise Server 5 (64-bit).

-Web Server for ONTAP/Kernel Installation
+Web Server ONTAP Kernel Installation

-NDATE 5.1.0 supports Voodoo Ranger (VR) kernel.
-For installation of the image, VR kernel image should be located on a functioning web server, and the complete path of the kernel location should be added within NDATE when it prompts for the image location.
-See example below:
+NDATE 5.2.0 supports kernel version 9.5 onwards.
+The kernel image should be located on a functioning web server and the complete path of the kernel location should be added within NDATE when it prompts for the image location.
+Refer to the below example:

 Example: https://172.23.8.10/<image_location>